biemond/smartmeter/README.md

 [RXTX](http://rxtx.qbang.org/wiki/index.php/Download)
 http://eclipsesource.com/blogs/2012/10/17/serial-communication-in-java-with-raspberry-pi-and-rxtx/
-We will use RXTX to do the serial communication
+We will use the RXTX library to do all the serial communication

    sudo apt-get install librxtx-java